-After this process, the representatives are merged within each main cluster.
-Sub-clusters with different parameters, such as A1 and A2, are merged pairwise linearly at a node within a radix tree (facilitation relative encoding matches [16]) so that the overall reduction over the tree is logarithmic in complexity.
+1) Default version: the representatives are merged within each main cluster.
+Subclusters with different parameters, such as A1 and A2, are merged pairwise linearly at a node within a radix tree (facilitating relative encoding matches [5]) so that the overall reduction over the tree is logarithmic in complexity.
 For instance, at the reduction phase in Fig. 3, two triangles with different colors are merged into a single triangle.
-The cost of these two operations is $O(n \log P)$, where n denotes the size of the PRSD-compressed intranode event trace (typically a constant) and P is the number of processes.
+The cost of these two operations is $O(n \log P)$, where n denotes the size of the PRSD-compressed intra-node event trace (typically a constant) and P is the number of processes.

-The inter-compression reduction of ScalaTrace [16] at each node in the radix tree is a costly operation with $O(n^2)$ complexity, where n is the size of the PRSD-compressed intranode event trace.
+The inter-compression reduction of ScalaTrace [5] at each node in the radix tree is a costly operation with $O(n^2)$ complexity, where n is the size of the PRSD-compressed intra-node event trace.
 When using ScalaTrace without clustering, all processes participate in this operation over a radix tree.
 The cost of operation is $O(n^2 \log P)$.
 With the clustering algorithm, on the other hand, only a set of representatives with different call-path signatures have to participate in this operation.
 During the last phase of Fig. 3, three different shapes are merged.